Khamtrul Rinpoche: A Weekend of Teachings

 Open to all

 Khamtrul Rinpoche is an outstanding teacher of the younger generation of masters from the Drukpa Kagyü tradition.
-He will also be accompanied by two tokden monks—Tokden Achö and Tokden Gyamtso, literally meaning ‘realised ones’, are yogic practitioners who devote their whole lives to retreat and meditation practice.
+He will also be accompanied by Tokden Achö and Tokden Gyamtso, two tokden monks.
+Tokden’s are practitioners who devote their whole lives to retreat and meditation practice.
 This extraordinary lineage of practice and realisation was established by the previous Khamtrul Rinpoches in Eastern Tibet and continues unbroken to this day.

-Tokden Chökyi Lodrö (Achö) was born in 1932 in Tibet and joined Khampagar Monastery at the age of 10.
-He studied for seven years and at seventeen went into retreat for ten years, receiving teachings from Kyabgön 8th Khamtrul Rinpoche.
-In 1960 he fled to exile in India with Rinpoche.
-Together with a group of lay followers they were able to set up the Tashi Jong Community in Kangra Valley, where the new Khampagar Monastery was built.
+Tokden Achö was born in 1932 in Tibet and joined Khampagar Monastery at the age of 10.
+He studied for seven years and at seventeen went into retreat for ten years, receiving teachings from the 8th Khamtrul Rinpoche.
+In 1960 he fled to exile in India with the 8th Khamtrul Rinpoche where, together with a group of lay followers, they were able to set up the Tashi Jong Community in Kangra Valley, where the new Khampagar Monastery was built.
 Tokden Achö has worked hard building up the Khampagar Monastery and Community at Tashi Jong while receiving many teachings and empowerments over the years, being in retreat whenever he could.